lokesh-bansiya/WebTaskit/README.md

 # Project name assigned:-  silky-cannon-605
 ## Welcome to WebTaskit website
-Here is the time tracking website in this website I worked in a team of 5 members And I made a dynamic task management functionality so that users can manage their tasks and can plan accordingly, On our website calendar events are also there with will help full for users to tack date and month planning as well.
+Here is the task tracking website in this website I worked in a team of 5 members And I made a dynamic task management functionality so that users can manage their tasks and can plan accordingly, On our website calendar events are also there with will help full for users to track date-wise, day-wise and month-wise planning as well.
 <br/>
 <br/>